natecostello/van_two_point_oh/blog/2021-4-10/rec-q-can-comms-voltage-sense-anomaly.md

 ### Update 2021-4-11

-I hooked up the REC Wi-Fi Module to get more granularity on cell voltages and see if it might provides some clues.
+I hooked up the REC Wi-Fi Module to get more granularity on cell voltages and see if it might provide some clues.
+Note to future self, I changed the default IP to `192.168.2.99` in case forget.

 The home page shows the same max cell voltage discrepancy as the CAN data.